 - Aligarh Muslim University, Aligarh

-How to apply for a course in India?
+How to apply for a program in India?

 - All India Institute of medical Science (AIIMS)